German Permanent Residency Permit Guide for Expats

 Health Insurance: Ottonova

-Affiliate link — we may earn a small commission at no cost to you.
+Affiliate link.
+We may earn a small commission at no cost to you.

 German Language Learning: Babbel

-Affiliate link — we may earn a small commission at no cost to you.
+Affiliate link.
+We may earn a small commission at no cost to you.

 LiveInGermany.de’s Expertise and Support

 What LiveInGermany.de provides is the kind of practical, Germany-specific context that official sources rarely give you.
 The Ausländerbehörde website will tell you which documents to bring.
 It will not tell you that arriving without a certified German translation of your foreign degree is the single most common reason applications get delayed.
-That kind of ground-level knowledge is what I try to build into every article here.
+That ground-level knowledge is what I try to build into every article here.

 Cited & Vetted Sources